wordpress-connector-for-mobilizon/connector-mobilizon/source/connector-mobilizon/readme.txt

 ## Description

-<wordpress-nice-name> allows you to display the upcoming events of [Mobilizon](https://joinmobilizon.org/), which is a federated event listing platform.
+<wordpress-nice-name> allows you to display the upcoming events of [Mobilizon](https://joinmobilizon.org/), which is a federated event listing platform, on your WordPress website.

 You can display the upcoming events using a widget and everywhere else using a shortcut.